frycast/danielvfryer3/content/authors/admin/_index.md

   url:

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests are in clear and honest communication of uncertainty
+bio: Most of my current research is in explainable AI, though I'm most interested in (1) relationships between uncertainty and decision making in Stats/ML/AI; (2) effective collaboration between teams of people on hard or complex tasks; and (3) intellectual integrity, education and healthy incentive schemes.

 # Interests to show in About widget
 interests: